 - To raise funds to help organizations obtain the necessary training for AED and CPR.

 Many organizations cannot afford the cost of training that is needed to use the AED that they have.
 The FC Dallas Foundation reaches out directly to non-profit organizations, including schools, through the American Heart Association and the Red Cross to offer assistance to cover the high cost of the training.

-- To raise funds for the American Heart Association (AHA) and promote good heart health by walking annually in the Dallas Heart Walk in September.
+- To raise funds for the American Heart Association (AHA) and promote good heart health by walking in the annual Dallas Heart Walk in September.

-The FC Dallas Foundation provides free community soccer clinics to locations throughout the Metroplex by partnering with various nonprofits such as the Boys & Girls Club.
-The FC Dallas Community Clinics initiative is geared toward traditionally underprivileged areas to provide children the opportunity to run through soccer drills with professional athletes and trained coaches.
+The FC Dallas Foundation provided free community soccer clinics to locations throughout the Metroplex by partnering with various nonprofits such as the Boys & Girls Club.
+The FC Dallas Community Clinics were geared toward traditionally underprivileged areas to provide children with the opportunity to run through soccer drills with professional athletes and trained coaches.

 The Foundation would like to thank, A-Affordable, Blue Cross Blue Shield, Cash America, Conn’s, MoneyGram, Novo Nordisk and TXU Energy for their support of the FC Dallas Community Clinics.

 Photos from our clinics: